binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 Statsd is a lightweight NodeJS daemon that collects and stores the statistics sent to it for a configurable amount of time (10 seconds by default) by listening for UDP packets containing them.
-Statsd then aggregates the statistics and flushes a single value for each statistic to its `backends` (graphite in our case) using a TCP connection.
-The `flushInterval` needs to be the same as the `retentions` interval in the Carbon [`/etc/carbon/storage-schemas.conf`](https://graphite.readthedocs.io/en/latest/config-carbon.html#storage-schemas-conf) file.
+Statsd then aggregates the statistics and flushes a single value for each statistic to its [`backends`](https://github.com/etsy/statsd/blob/8d5363cb109cc6363661a1d5813e0b96787c4411/exampleConfig.js#L125) (graphite in our case) using a TCP connection.
+The [`flushInterval`](https://github.com/etsy/statsd/blob/8d5363cb109cc6363661a1d5813e0b96787c4411/exampleConfig.js#L50) needs to be the same as the `retentions` interval in the Carbon [`/etc/carbon/storage-schemas.conf`](https://graphite.readthedocs.io/en/latest/config-carbon.html#storage-schemas-conf) file.
 This is how statsd [gets around](https://www.digitalocean.com/community/tutorials/how-to-configure-statsd-to-collect-arbitrary-stats-for-graphite-on-ubuntu-14-04#anatomy-of-statsd-data-metrics) the Carbon limitation of only accepting a single value per interval.
-The protocol that statsd expects to receive looks like the following, expecting a type in the third position instead of the timestamp that Carbon expects:
+The protocol that statsd expects to receive looks like the following, expecting a type in the third position instead of the timestamp that [Carbon expects](#vps-countermeasures-lack-of-visibility-statistics-graphing-assembling-the-components-after):

-{title="statsd receiving protocol", linenos=off}
+{title="statsd receiving protocol (syntax)", linenos=off}
     <metric-name>:<actual-value>|<type>

 Where `<type>` is one of the following: